The most advanced NGS amplicon sequencing technology

 Below is a high-level targeted sequencing workflow (Figure 1) starting from DNA extraction to sequencing data analysis.
-The second step (target enrichment and library preparation) is a critical step of this workflow and often times determines the quality of the sequencing data.
+The target enrichment and library preparation workflow (Step 2) is critical and often times determines the quality of the sequencing data.

 Figure 1.
 CleanPlex Targeted DNA Sequencing Workflow